 Is there something valuable here which simply has not yet been proven to work due to few and sometimes methodologically weak studies, or is trying to find proof a dead end because the technique is simply ineffective?
 For the evidence to date run this hot topic search.

-Last revised 30 August 2015.
+Last revised 16 April 2018.
 First uploaded 01 November 2010

-Give us your feedback on the site (one-minute survey)
+Give us your feedback on the site (two-minute survey)

 Open Effectiveness Bank home page